eigenfoo/old-eigenfoo.github.io/_posts/2018-06-19-bayesian-modelling-cookbook.md

    means to the observed sample mean?
 What about the variance?
 Do you care about skewness or kurtosis?
 Outliers?

-4. Look at your posterior distribution.
-Does that even make sense?
+4. Look at your posteriors.
+Do they even make sense?
 E.g. are there outliers?
+Do their uncertainties look reasonable?
 Inspect them!

 ## Fixing Divergences